The buying process. General Information

 How do you start?

 World Wide Web will be the best tool to find the property of your dreams.
 You will find thousands of properties on sale and you will be able to compare and chose within these properties the ones to visit.
-COVID-19 is not making things easy, but it is highly advisable to make a quick one day trip to visit the properties you have chosen and ‘feel the property’ by yourself.
+Buying a property on line is not a good idea, as it could be the right property located in the wrong place.
+It is highly advisable to make at least a quick one day trip to visit the properties you have chosen and ‘feel the property’ by yourself.

 Do not let anybody convince you: this is a very personal decision, and at the same time it is important to keep in mind that a lot of money is involved in this project.
 This is a real investment, so may be a cold view will also be necessary.
 You have to protect your money and buy the right property.

-It is important to know that you will need a N.I.E.
-Number that will identify you in Spain for the rest of your stay.
+It is important to know that you will need a N.I.E. number that will identify you in Spain for the rest of your stay.
 You need this number to be able to pay taxes and in general to be identified in this country.
 Therefore, this will be your very first step.
+A second necessary document is the ‘Alta Fiscal’

 There are two options: you either get an appointment at the embassy/consulate and ask for it in your country of origin at no cost, or you can do it through a Spanish ‘Gestor’ that will involve costs for each one of the N.I.E.’s you need.
 Your original passports will have to fly by means of a secure shipment, and will return same day by the same method.
 Therefore, all this mean expenses.